reshamas/reshamas.github.io/_posts/2018-04-18-my-first-kaggle-competition.md

 - updating Ubuntu packages
 - using latest version of fastai library
 - updating Anaconda packages
-- remembering where the data and working directory are located
+- remembering where the data and my working directory are located

 I wrote up notes in [0_login](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/courses/mes_projets/0_login.md) so I could easily reference the steps in the future.